 Colin’s battling to gaming glory thanks to a setup that lets him control Pokémon Sword with a small button switch on his wheelchair headrest.

-In-person assessment visits aren’t currently possible because of COVID-19, so by liaising with Colin via email to establish his requirements, Barrie configured a controller setup that connects a headrest-mounted accessibility switch to a Nintendo Switch via an interface, an adapter and a PC containing a selection of carefully configured software utilities.
+Barrie liaised with Colin via email to establish his requirements, then configured a controller setup that connects a headrest-mounted accessibility switch to a Nintendo Switch via an interface, an adapter and a PC containing a selection of carefully configured software utilities.

-Below: Colin tries out a version of the setup during this year’s GameBlast fundraising event just before lockdown.
+Below: Colin tries out a version of the setup during our GameBlast 2020 fundraising event.
 His current setup is very similar and consists of an accessibility switch (the small yellow button behind his head), a switch interface, a PC with a suite of ‘One Switch Pulse’ software, plus a Titan Two adapter that links them into a Nintendo Switch.
 The software used is vJoy (virtual joystick), JoyToKey, Universal Control Remapper and GTuner IV.

 “A big game like Pokémon Sword requires the creation of a lot of custom software profiles for the setup,” said Barrie.
 “But it means he can get a lot of control from his head switch.
 He can navigate all the front-end Nintendo menus to select, start then fully play a game of Pokémon Sword.
 The system allows him to do this with other games too such as Tekken 7 and Crash Team Racing.
 He can load game files, explore and interact with the worlds, as well as quickly get into action when needed.”